CongLeSolutionX/LegalLens/README.md

 This project utilizes a dual-licensing approach:

 *   **Code & Diagram Sources:** All `Mermaid.js` source files (`.mmd`) and any other code files are licensed under the [**MIT License**](LICENSE).
 This allows for broad reuse and modification of the visualization code itself.
-*   **Documentation & Explanatory Text:** All textual content, including `README.md` files and explanations accompanying the diagrams, is licensed under the [**Creative Commons Attribution 4.0 International License (CC BY 4.0)**](LICENSE-CC-BY).
+*   **Documentation & Explanatory Text:** All textual content, including `README.md` files and explanations accompanying the diagrams, is licensed under the [**Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA-4.0)**](LICENSE-CC-BY-SA-4.0).
 This requires attribution if you reuse or adapt the textual content.

 ---